slaclab/rogue/README_firewall.md

-# Installing Rogue and Anaconda behind a proxy
+# Rogue and Anaconda behind a firewall

 To install rogue and anaconda behind a firewall you will need an ssl capable https proxy.
 I have used mitmproxy with success: